Aishwarya

 1190–1230 74–79% 660 or lower 1% or lower

-Percentile scores would help applicants understand how they performed and if their SAT score is good or not for admissions abroad.
+Percentile scores would help applicants understand how they performed and if their SAT scores are good or not for admission abroad.
 Based on percentiles, a good SAT score can be categorised into three broad spectrums:

 1. 90th percentile (SAT score of 1350): Makes an applicant's profile stronger and increases the selection rate at many selective schools.

 2. 97th percentile (SAT score of 1400): This is a highly competitive SAT score and actually a good one.
-Ca easily increase chances of selection.
+Can easily increase the chances of selection.

 3. 99th percentile (SAT score of 1450+): This is definitely an elite-tier level score; a target score of 1450 and above can increase chances of getting into the Ivy League schools.